 When ready to cook, preheat the oven to 375F/190C.

-Bake the chicken in the oven, skin side up, for approx 30-35 minutes until lightly crisp and browned on the top and the chicken is cooked through.
+Bake the chicken in the oven, skin side up, for approx 30-35 minutes until lightly crisp and browned on the top and the chicken is cooked through (time will vary a little depending on how large and tightly packed your chicken is).

 Serve hot, suggested over rice with the cooking juices poured over the top.